ditto/ditto/README.md

 # Ditto

-Ditto is a dependently typed functional programming language.
+Ditto is a super kawaii dependently typed language for you!

 ![Ditto](http://cdn.bulbagarden.net/upload/7/72/Ditty.png)